 H = Higher Paper

-Morning Exams commence at 9.00AM
+Morning Exams will commence at:

-Afternoon Exams commence at 1.30PM
+Afternoon Exams commence at 1.30PM (unless advised otherwise)

 Please aim to arrive at school 15 minutes prior to the exam start time.